fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 \Large

 **Delgado, F.**.
-An in-depth InSAR analysis of the 2018 eruption of Kilauea caldera.
+An in-depth InSAR analysis of the 2018 Leilani Estates eruption and Kilauea summit caldera collapse.
 In prep.

 **Delgado, F.**, Quinteros, M., Coppola, D., Báez, J.C.
 Open vent volcanism unravelled with 22 years of data: a case study of the Villarrica lava lake.
 In prep.